cornyFruits/cornyFruits.github.io/README.md

 # cornyFruits.github.io
 A fake login page (simulating a phishing attack).
-Used in attacks carried out by my rubber ducky.
+Used in attacks carried out by a rubber ducky.
 For educational and academic purposes only.